 - Kleptomaniac Hero: "I nicked his briefcase!"

-- Next Sunday A.D.: The scenes on Earth are set hundreds of years in the future but don't seem any different from modern day.
+- Modern Stasis: The scenes on Earth are set hundreds of years in the future but don't seem any different from modern day.

 - Ret-Gone: Kryten is presumably still around, but trying to "care" for the dead crew of the Nova 5.
-Cat ceases to exist because his species never evolved.
+Cat ceases to exist because with Lister having never joined the Red Dwarf crew, his species never evolved.

 - Ripple Effect-Proof Memory: Evidently people who remain behind recall history before it was changed, judging by Rimmer and Holly.